JuliaDynamics/StreamSampling.jl/docs/src/index.md

  91
 ```

-In some cases, one needs to control the updates the `ReservoirSample` will be subject to.
+In some cases, one needs to control the updates the `ReservoirSampler` will be subject to.
 In this case
 you can simply use the `fit!` function to update the reservoir:

 ```julia